Using C++ objects in Delphi

 end.

-This can then be used as you please.
+This can then be used anyway you need.
 The disadvantage is, of course, that you are using functions, where the C++ user can use a class.
 So instead of

 Console := TConsole.Create;